justinzelinsky/angular-template/README.md

-# Static Server
+# Bootstrap Repository

-A simple [Express](http://expressjs.com) server to host static files
+A bunch of files to boiler plate stuff to facilitate new projects.

 ## Setup & Running